 The generation of management information on operational risk is, therefore, one of the axes on which the management and control of this risk is supported at Allfunds Bank.
-For this purpose, during 2018, several management reporting practices have been implemented allowing:
+There are several management reporting practices implemented allowing:

 - Report the Group's operational risk profile and exposure. - Improve the level of interaction of both Senior Management and the different areas regarding the active management of operational risk. - Elaborate management reports with different levels of aggregation, according to the purpose of each one and according to the levels to which they are intended.